RadaeePDF-Jugaad/RadaeePDF-Cordova/README.md

 ## Usage

 1. Create the app using the demo package name, to be able to test all the features (standard, professional and premium).
-   `cordova create RadaeePDF-Cordova com.radaee.reader RadaeePDF-Cordova` (Android)
+   `cordova create RadaeePDF-Cordova com.radaee.reader RadaeePDF-Cordova`
-   `cordova create RadaeePDF-Cordova com.radaee.pdf.PDFViewer RadaeePDF-Cordova` (iOS)

 2. Add the android/iOS platform.
    `cd RadaeePDF-Cordova`